besser82/libxcrypt/README.md

 Build Requirements and Instructions
 -----------------------------------

-To build from either a tarball release or a Git checkout, the tools required are: the standard Unix shell environment; a C compiler;
+To build libcrypt from either a tarball release or a Git checkout, the tools required are: the standard Unix shell environment;
-Python 3.6 or later (no third-party packages are required);
+a C compiler; Python 3.6 or later (no third-party packages are required);
 the low-level build tool “ninja” (see <https://ninja-build.org/>);
 and the high-level build tool “meson” (see <https://mesonbuild.com/>).
+The GNU `nm` and `objcopy` tools are used at a few points during the build; if you are cross-compiling, you may need to specify appropriate variants of these tools in the `[binaries]` section of the Meson cross-build definition file.

 The oldest version of ninja that is known to work is 1.8.2.
 The oldest version of meson that is known to work is 0.53.
 Versions of meson up to and including 0.49 are known *not* to work.

-From the top level of the source tree, the following shell recipe will generate and install a standard build of the library:
+From the top level of the source tree, the following shell recipe will generate and install a standard build of the library.

 ```sh
 meson setup build